MPL 5x5x1.2 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Additionally, small elements of these products can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.